 That mountain is littered with unmarked graves.
 Those graves mark the final resting place of the Tendai Buddhist monks who have failed to complete a quest known as the Kaihogyo.
 What is this quest that kills so many of the monks?
+And what can you and I learn from it?
+Keep reading and I’ll tell you.
+The Marathon Monks The Tendai monks believe that enlightenment can be achieved during your current life, but only through extreme self–denial.
 Young Delacroix on the Importance of Solitude in Creative Work and How to Resist Social Distractions.
 By Maria Popova “Nourish yourself with grand and austere ideas of beauty that feed the soul… Seek solitude.”

 I can see this in myself, and in watching everyone else around me: constant use of laptops, switching between browser tabs, checking things on iPhones, typing in a message here and there … we all do it.
+But it’s not a good formula for getting things done.
+We may feel productive when we’re constantly switching between things, constantly doing something, but in all honesty, we’re not.
+We’re just distracted.
+A friend recently told me she thinks she has a problem: it’s hard to get work done, or focus on anything at all, with all of the distractions.
 10 Ways to Do What You Don’t Want to Do.
 By Leo Babauta Life would be grand if we only did what our fleeting hearts wanted to do, each moment of the day.

 Unfortunately, the laundry, taxes and difficult conversations would never get done.
 The best books would never be written.
 All the achievements of humankind would be imagined, not realized.
 So what should we do if we’re facing a task we don’t want to do?
 Here’s how to get crap done.
 Meditate on why you need to do this.